TwitchCon streamer profile: Ruby Rails chooses livestreaming over programming

 GamesBeat: How long have you been active in this community?
 What got you into it?

 Ruby Rails: It’s been the past two years.
 I’m 27 now.
 I’ve always loved playing video games, and I actually came from the video game industry.
 I switched to the streaming side.
 I was working in VR, in marketing.
 This is the much more fun side.
-It sounded like a lot of fun, and I thought I could be good at it, so I jumped.
+It sounded like a lot of fun, and I thought I could be good at it.
+So, I jumped.

 GamesBeat: How big was the jump?
 Is this full time?

 Rails: I straight-up quit, yeah.
 My hair was purple at the time, and I was reprimanded.
-On a whim I thought, “I want purple hair,” and they said, “You can’t have that.”
-So I quit to become a streamer and jumped in.
+On a whim, I thought, “I want purple hair,” and they said, “You can’t have that.”
+So, I quit to become a streamer and jumped in.

 GamesBeat: Nobody on Twitch would have a problem with purple hair.

-Rails: Corporate America. [laughs] Sure, Twitch loves purple hair.
+Rails: Corporate America [laughs].
+Sure, Twitch loves purple hair.
 That was fine.

 GamesBeat: What region are you in?
 What has this turned into for you?

 Rails: I’m in Los Angeles.
 It’s the most fun that I think my generation of people can have as far as work is concerned.
 A lot of us don’t like the corporate life.
 It’s just not for us.
 But we love making content.
 It’s great to take something that you’re passionate about, that you love, and get to share that with everyone.
-Then you get to come somewhere like TwitchCon and meet them.
+Then, you get to come somewhere like TwitchCon and meet them.
 It’s the best time ever.

 GamesBeat: What variety of things are you doing?
 What works best for you?

-Rails: I stream a lot of Overwatch, which is maybe not my strongest suit, because I scream a lot when I’m playing. [laughs] I’m a very aggressive player.
-I also stream my cosplay work, because I love to do costuming.
-I think that does a lot better, because it’s more interactive and less, “GO OVER THERE AND TAKE ‘EM OUT!”
+Rails: I stream a lot of Overwatch, which is maybe not my strongest suit because I scream a lot when I’m playing [laughs].
+I’m a very aggressive player.
+I also stream my cosplay work because I love to do costuming.
+I think that does a lot better because it’s more interactive and less, “GO OVER THERE AND TAKE ‘EM OUT!”
 People get to be more involved with things like that.

 GamesBeat: Has this taken you a lot of places?
 Do you travel around doing this?

 Rails: It’s interesting.
-I definitely traveled more when I was doing marketing for VR because we had to go to conventions everywhere, in a million different industries.
+I definitely traveled more when I was doing marketing for VR because we had to go to conventions everywhere in a million different industries.
 I still do get to travel, and it’s certainly more than someone who has an office job.
 But after coming from an almost travel-based position, it’s been a lot less.
 The same conventions, though.

 GamesBeat: What kind of following do you have?

 Rails: That’s been the most interesting part.
 Instagram has by far been the most saturated market for me.
 I definitely get the most followers on Instagram.
-I’d say Twitter is in second, and then I have people coming from both of those into my Twitch, which has been really cool.
-It’s fun to see how people from these different avenues come in and say, “Hey, I love video games too.
+I’d say Twitter is in second, and then, I have people coming from both of those into my Twitch, which has been really cool.
+It’s fun to see how people from these different avenues come in and say, “Hey, I love video games, too.
 I want to come watch.”

 GamesBeat: What’s your favorite kind of interaction?